 After exiting the station, cross the road and walk past the McDonalds onto Voulis street which lies right ahead of you.
 Keep walking until you reach Kydathineon street.

 You can also reach Plaka by going to the Acropolis metro station, though this is on a different line to Syntagma and requires a change.
 Acropolis metro station is the closest one to Plaka.
 Once you exit the station, cross Dionisiou Aeropagitou and walk onwards to Vyronos Street which marks the entrance of Plaka.

 Disclaimer: This page may contain affiliate links.
 In other words, I may obtain a small amount of commission at no extra cost to you if you choose to make a purchase through some of the links contained on this page.
-This helps me keep up with the costs of managing this travel website so that I can continue providing free Greece travel content.
-Thank you.
+Thank you for understanding.